qgis/QGIS-Documentation/source/docs/user_manual/style_library/symbol_selector.rst

 * **Outline: Arrow**: uses a line :ref:`arrow symbol <arrow_symbol>` layer to represent the polygon boundary;
-* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the   polygon boundary, that is the interior rings, the exterior ring or all the rings).
+* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
 * **Outline: Marker line**: uses a marker line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).